Five Tips for Managing An Autistic Employee

 2. Practice what you preach.
 Follow the policies that you put in place for your staff.
 For example, if you have a rule that employees need to call on the phone (not text) if they are going to be out sick, don't text them back.
 That kind of inconsistency will be confusing and will indicate to your employee that it IS okay to text.
 Managers will sometimes need to do things differently in the course of business.
 If that happens in a situation where it's affecting your employee, the best way to avoid confusion is to explain why you are doing it differently, and reiterate the policy that you normally follow.

 3. Explain why.
-Most people with AS are not motivated by things like pizza parties or other random non-job-related prizes.
+Most Autistic people are not motivated by things like pizza parties or other random non-job-related prizes.
 However, when they understand WHY something needs to be done, they will usually be incredibly focused on getting to that end result.
 So avoid, "If we get this data entry project done by Friday, we'll order pizza for everyone!" and go with "The reason we need to get this data entry project done by Friday is because Monday is the deadline for us to submit a proposal for a grant that we are applying for and we need to access the data for that proposal."

 5. Be flexible in cases of sensory overload.
-There may be times when your employee with AS experiences sensory overload, be it from a large gathering of people, unexpected loud noises, bright lights, unexpected changes in their schedule, etc. The employee may become agitated.
+There may be times when your Autistic employees experiences sensory overload, be it from a large gathering of people, unexpected loud noises, bright lights, unexpected changes in their schedule, etc. The employee may become agitated.
 Allow your employee to take an unscheduled walk around the building, or go to their car for a few minutes to calm down.
 They know what they need to do to regulate their emotions enough to come back to work.
 Know that.
 Be aware of it.
 Be flexible.
 They will return to their job with a much better ability to focus and get things done.